JimmyRay92/booking-app/README.md

 ## Installation
-Download the folder “ ” and unzip
+1. Download the zip file from the code menu above and unzip.
-Use the command line to change the directory into the unzipped folder Once you are in the folder, use the command line to run the script file The script file will download and install all dependencies that are needed for this game When all dependencies are installed, it will prompt you to choose an option from the menu
+2. Use the command line to change the directory into the unzipped folder
+3. Once you are in the folder, use the command line to run the script file `./run_app.sh`
+4. The script file will download and install all dependencies that are needed for this game
+5. When all dependencies are installed, it will start the app automatically for you
+6. You will a welcome message, followed by a menu

 ## Dependencies
 This application is developed in Ruby, and requires Ruby to be installed to run.
-If you wish to install Ruby head over to: [ruby](https://www.ruby-lang.org/en/downloads/).
+If you wish to install Ruby head over to [ruby](https://www.ruby-lang.org/en/downloads/).
 Below are the dependencies required by running the app.
 All of them will be downloaded and installed for you when you run the app in script file.

 - tty -prompt 0.23.1